Paul L. Williams (general): North Africa

 When the use of paratroops was contemplated for Operation Torch, Williams was given the task of organizing and commanding the 51st Troop Carrier Wing.
 The headquarters of the 51st Troop Carrier Wing arrived in Scotland on 1 September 1942 and was assigned to the Eighth Air Force.
 Williams was given all three of the troop carrier groups in the theater: the 60th Troop Carrier Group, the 62nd Troop Carrier Group and the 64th Troop Carrier Group.
 None of them had their full complement of 52 C-47 aircraft and many of the personnel of their air and ground crews were fresh out of training schools.
 Nonetheless, they constituted the entire Allied troop carrier force in the North African Theater of Operations operating in support of US and British airborne operations in North Africa.
 Williams reached North Africa by air on 15 November 1942.
 On 28 November Williams personally led forty-forty aircraft of the 62nd and 64th Troop Carrier Groups carrying 530 paratroops of the British 2nd Parachute Battalion.
 The battalion commander, Lieutenant Colonel John Dutton Frost rode with Williams in the lead aircraft.
 Williams picked his landmarks carefully and successfully navigated his way to Depienne Airfield, dropping the paratroops nearby.
 All his aircraft returned safely.
 Frost and his paratroops were not so lucky; half of them were killed or captured fighting their way back to Allied line.

 On 21 January 1943, Williams became head of XII Air Support Command, the ground support aircraft operating in support of II Corps on the Tunisian front.
 Nominally the XII Air Support Command had a strength of 52 P-40s, 23 P-39s, 27 A-20s and eight DB-7s.
 Williams' assumption of command coincided with an increase in German activity.
 Reacting to a concentration of German armor around Faïd, Williams' aircraft bombed and strafed it all day on 26 January, claiming twelve German tanks destroyed.
 However, German opposition was increasing in the air as well.
-On 2 February, six P-40s and four P-39s encountered twenty to thirty Stukas escorted by eight to ten Me 109s.
+On 2 February, six P-40s and four P-39s encountered twenty to thirty Stukas escorted by eight to ten Bf 109s.
 A Stuka was shot down; but so were five P-40s.
 His most experienced group, the 33d Fighter Group took so many losses that it had to be withdrawn to Morocco to rebuild.
 Then reverses suffered by the ground forces in the Battle of the Kasserine Pass forced Williams to evacuate his forward airfields around Thélepte.
 Eighteen aircraft, of which five were irreparable, were destroyed to prevent their capture.
 On 22 and 23 February, Williams attempted to launch an all-out attack on German forces withdrawing through Kasserine Pass, but the weather hampered his efforts.